 Living in a 1904 farmhouse means accepting the fact that your bathroom is going to be less than luxurious.
 See more here.

-While touring my house, you may be lucky enough to stumble across my sweet cat, Lucy.
+While touring our house, you may be lucky enough to stumble across our sweet cat, Lucy.
 She is the softest, fluffiest, friendliest, most loving cat ever.
-At least in my opinion.
+At least we think so.